 The Fizzy Grid, Jasmer, and 365-Day Challenge.
 No, these aren’t a bubbly drink, a southern gentleman, and the answer to a 1st-grade math problem.
 They’re statistic goals for the seasoned geocacher!
 But what exactly are they?
 Read more to find out.

 The Fizzy Grid will test your mental skills, then your physical skills, then both at the same time.
 Sometimes referred to as the “Well-Rounded Cacher” and the “81 Grid”, the Fizzy Grid requires you find a cache for each combination of difficulty and terrain.
 If you want to really go above and beyond, fill out a Fizzy for each cache type.
 Know of any D5/T5 caches?

-Popular in the United States, the Jasmer asks geocachers to find one cache hidden in every month since geocaching began in May 2000.
-As of today, that means finding 172 caches.
-To give you a sense of the difficulty of this challenge, there are under 150 caches hidden in 2000 still enabled.
+Popular in the United States, the Jasmer requires geocachers find one cache hidden each month since geocaching began in May 2000.
+To give you a sense of the breadth of this challenge, there are less than 120 caches hidden in 2000 that are still active.
 Geocaching road trip, anyone?

 365 Day Challenge

-It shouldn’t be too difficult to figure this challenge out: find one cache on every day of the year!
-That could mean a 365-day streak, or a careful plotting of geocaching expeditions over the course of many years.
-In case you’re wondering, the next Leap Day is February 29, 2016.
+It shouldn’t be too difficult to figure this challenge out: find one cache for each calendar day of the year!
+That could mean a 365-day streak or a multitude of geocaching expeditions over several years.
+In case you’re wondering, the next Leap Day is February 29, 2020.

-Not into any of these challenges?
-Don’t hesitate to think outside the grid.
-Here’s a challenge: take every one of your family members geocaching.
-Here’s another challenge: Pick up five pieces of trash each time you go caching.
+Don’t be afraid to think outside the grid.
+Here’s a goal: take every one of your family members geocaching.
+Here’s another challenge: pick up five pieces of trash every time you go caching.
 Experiment with the possibilities.
 Didn’t someone once say, “There’s nothing you can do that can’t be done”?